 Best Mouse for VALORANT – The Ultimate Guide

 VALORANT is a game that take a lot of notes from competitive shooters like Counter-Strike, and just like in that game your precision matters a lot so you’re gonna want a good (FPS) gaming mouse.
 If you’re looking to buy your first real gaming mouse (or you just want to upgrade your older one) you’ve come to the right place.
-We’ve been taking a look at what the current VALORANT stars are using and we’ve used our data and experience to come up with a list of five mice that should suit any budget and preference set so that you can get to fragging out as quickly as possible!
+We’ve been taking a look at what the current VALORANT stars are using and we’ve used our data to come up with this list of five of the most used mice.
+In this article we’ll go over each mouse and give you a brief rundown of their features so you can choose the one that fits you best.

 What makes a mouse good for VALORANT?